LazyWolves/ElasticPyProxy/README.md

 Params involved:

 - haproxy_config_file : This is the path to the actual haproxy config file.
 Usually it is /etc/haproxy/haproxy.cfg
 - template_file : Path to the template file.
-This is the file that will be populated and used to update the actuall haproxy config file.
+This is the file that will be populated and used to update the actual haproxy config file.
 - backend_port : The port used by backend servers.
 - haproxy_binary : The HAProxy binary file location.
 - start_by : How to start/reload HAProxy.
 Can be **systemd** or **binary**
 - haproxy_socket_file : Path to HAProxy socket file
-- pid_file : Path to HAProxy socket file
+- pid_file : Path to HAProxy pid file
 - backend_name : The name of the HAProxy backend/listener name under which the live backend servers fetched from orchestrator will be added.
 - update_type : How to update HAProxy.
 Either **update_by_config** or **udpate_by_runtime**